Close Menu

 2. Screen Juice tank or Raw Juice tank

-Screen Juice tank capacity consider as per retention time on same.
-It required minimum 8 to 10 minutes retention time
+Screen Juice tank capacity is considered as per retention time on same.
+It required a minimum 8 to 10 minutes of retention time

 Example: